 Mubashir Hassan – Director of Innovation Technology & College | Founder & CEO of Mystory [dot] pk | Co-Founder & CEO of Posale Software Solution

-Mubashir Hassan 25 year Pakistani young Entrepreneur, Story Teller, Digital Marketer & Risk Taker.
+Mubashir Hassan 25-year Pakistani young Entrepreneur, Story Teller, Digital Marketer & Risk Taker.

 “My journey to success started with my pure intentions and self-motivation to achieve something big which made me proud as a person.”

 I came from a middle-class family that had ups and downs.
-I started my schooling in a Government School but I always had one thing pinching my heart that whatever I study at my government school it’s not going to help me in the future but my sister helped me in my education.
+I started my schooling in a Government School but I always had one thing pinching my heart whatever I study at my government school it’s not going to help me in the future but my sister helped me in my education.

 My life propelled and stroked to achieve something huge in life.

-“I did not build my business for money, earning money was never my first priority for starting a business.
+“I did not build my business for money, earning money was never my priority for starting a business.
 The basic desire was self-achievement and job creation for society.
 If you have the right intentions towards a certain thing and you start focusing on it you ultimately achieve it.”

-Describing myself as hardworking, honest, and as someone who feels happy while giving, I am shared my greatest strength as someone who tries to be a good human being.
+Describing myself as hardworking, honest, and someone who feels happy while giving, I am shared my greatest strength as someone who tries to be a good human being.
 I’m also extremely passionate about Success.
 My weakness: can’t hide my expressions.

 The three people who’ve had the greatest influence on my life first is my father- “I’ve never seen a man humbler and a hard worker”- secondly, my sister staying motivating me she is my also inspiration woman”

 With a demanding career and position, I mention some of the characteristics one should possess if they were to follow my steps: “Be honest, be ethical, be humble, don’t run after money, your desire should not be monetary, achieve your goal, money will follow you.
-Also, trust your team, give a chance to young people, their energy, motivation, and commitment are unmatchable.
+Also, trust your team, and give a chance to young people, their energy, motivation, and commitment are unmatchable.
 Finally, be customer-centric, meet your customers regardless of how busy you are it will tell you the real face of your company.”